BrianJDrake/GitHub-test/README.md

 1302 DE60 2318 89FE 1EBA CADC 5467 8CF7 5A27 8D9C).
 This author is testing GitHub as part of testing VSCodium.

+# Pull request test (section 2)

+This section was added directly to the main branch;
+together with the section added via the branch `pull-request-test`, it forces a merge.

 # Copyright waiver

 Most works are [automatically covered by copyright](